veracross/ncontrib/README.md

 The solution is broken up into several projects

 * NContrib - Targets .NET 3.5 and is the core projects
+* NContrib.Drawing - Targets .NET 3.5 and provides helpers and extensions related to System.Drawing functionality
+* NContrib.International - Targets .NET 3.5 and provides functionality for projects with multi-national reach
 * NContrib4 - Targets .NET 4 and contains code that can only run on .NET 4, such as dynamics
-* NContrib.International - Targets .NET 3.5 and provides functionality for projects with multi-national reach.

 And two projects for examples and unit testing